ngangu63/LightFeatherChallenge/README.md

 ```

 #### 3. Start the frontend
-In a separate terminal, run:
+In a separate terminal, from the project root, run:
 ```bash
 npm run dev
 ```